 The Fund is exposed to a variety of financial risks as a result of its activities.
-These risks include market risk (including currency risk, cash flow interest rate risk, fair value interest rate risk, price risk and climate risk), credit risk and liquidity risk.
+These risks include market risk, credit risk and liquidity risk.
 The Fund's risk management and investment policies seek to minimise the potential adverse effects of these risks on the Fund's financial performance.
 These policies may include the use of certain financial derivative instruments.